 The MOE Certification is a financial reporting document, which provides annual certification of planned/budgeted maintenance, construction and indirect/other transportation related expenditures and the comparison to the annual MOE Benchmark Requirements for the fiscal year.
-Each jurisdiction must provide annual certification to OCTA that the it will meet MOE requirements of Section 6 of the Ordinance have been satisfied.
-MOE applies to street and road transportation-related discretionary expenditures using General Funds or other non-transportation discretionary funds by local agencies for street and road expenditures.
-Eligible expenditures are outlined in the State Controller's "Guidelines Relating to Gas Tax Expenditures for Cities and Counties", consistent with Article XIX of the State Constitution, and are subject to audit.
+Each jurisdiction must provide annual certification to OCTA that it will meet MOE requirements of Section 6 of the Ordinance.
+MOE applies to street and road transportation-related discretionary expenditures using General Fund Revenues (GFRs) or other non-transportation discretionary funds by local jurisdictions.
+Eligible expenditures are outlined in the State Controller's "Guidelines Relating to Gas Tax Expenditures for Cities and Counties," consistent with Article XIX of the State Constitution, and are subject to audit.